Fumika0523/StudentManagement_FrontEnd_18-10-2024/README.md

 When you add the student in Admission, status will show assign by default.
 When you Edit the student in Admission, you will have dropdown.
 Question: De-assign >> if the batch is freezed, you are unable to de-assign ?

+// When you select specific Month, the Line chart should show only specific month too - not full year
+// Initial loading - full year (current year)

+//3 accordion - Top one ->>>> Design: Table

+//1.Batch Completion Status -- When all training are completed, go to Batch completed
+// 2.Training Completion --- currentData >= end Date
+// 3.
+In-training Batches - Full Year -
+// currentData <= end Date

+// Certificate
+// Drop out --> on a basis of attendance percentage less than 50 %
+// Batch - in-training > training completed

+// When your batch is completed - updated the form send a request to batch complete button >> Unlock the edit >>

+// 4 check boxes
+// assign, deassign, drop-out,  certificate generated or not? >>> Then Status will be enabled >> Batch completed option (only 1 dropdown) will shown and when you click this option >> Save button should show.
+// Whhen you click save button then Store data in a DB.
+// check the schema
+// then check the updated

+// Utilities - Attendance (Current 7 Days), Certificate

+// in-training , Training completed, Not yet started, batch Completed.
+// live icon /// lock icon change to Edit icon.